 Whitehurst’s experience in developing software as a service (SaaS) solutions will be of great benefit as Orchard solidifies its offerings for flexible hosting, SaaS, and cloud-based solutions for its customers.
 It is also expanding product functionally to facilitate complex testing and lab workflows.
 Orchard is “working on tools to expedite our implementations, automate testing, support client-side validation, and provide more relevant and well-timed education through e-learning,” said Whitehurst.

-In addition, the realization that point-of-care testing (POCT) is important in value-based care means that Orchard will continue to expand the functionality of Orchard® Trellis™, its POCT connectivity solution.
-Trellis stands out from its competitors because of its flexible deployment options and its use of the Orchard Device Engine (ODE), which allows for cloud connectivity between laboratory instrumentation and the LIS application.
-Trellis gives providers more types of data (not just lab results), broadening its application and ability to improve patient care.
+In addition, the realization that point-of-care testing (POCT) is important in value-based care means that Orchard will continue to expand the functionality of Orchard® Point-of-Care™, its POCT connectivity solution.
+Orchard Point-of-Car stands out from its competitors because of its flexible deployment options and its use of the Orchard Device Engine (ODE), which allows for cloud connectivity between laboratory instrumentation and the LIS application.
+Orchard Point-of-Care gives providers more types of data (not just lab results), broadening its application and ability to improve patient care.

 Whitehurst’s Top Three Priorities

 - Accelerate the movement to SaaS and hosted solutions.

 - Rapidly deploy advanced new LIS and POCT tools to deliver added value to the healthcare marketplace.